bobquest33/go-agree/README.md

 *This is at a proof-of-concept stage.
 Breaking changes to the API may occur.
 Suggestions, bug reports and PRs welcome.*

-## API
+# Tutorial

-Everything starts from a type that you want to wrap and distribute.
+## Step 1: Code up the data structure that you want to distribute

+Here we're going to create a very simple key-value store.

 ```go